Pricesearcher: Technology

-Pricesearcher uses PriceBot, its custom web crawler, to search the web for prices, and it allows direct product feeds from retailers at no cost.
-The search engine's rapid growth has been attributed to its enabling technology: a retailer can upload their product feed in any format, without the need for further development.
-Pricesearcher processes 1.5 billion prices every day and uses Amazon Web Services (AWS), to which it migrated in December 2016, to enable the high volume of data processing required.
-The rest of the business uses algorithms, NLP, Machine learning, data science and artificial intelligence to organise all the data.
+Pricesearcher used PriceBot, its custom web crawler, to search the web for prices, and it allowed direct product feeds from retailers at no cost.
+The search engine's rapid growth was attributed to its enabling technology: a retailer could upload its product feed in any format, without the need for further development.
+Pricesearcher processed 1.5 billion prices every day and used Amazon Web Services (AWS), to which it migrated in December 2016, to enable the high volume of data processing required.
+The rest of the business used algorithms, NLP, Machine learning, data science and artificial intelligence to organise all the data.

-As of February 2018, Pricesearcher is processing 2,500 UK retailers through PriceBot.
-A further 4,000 retailers are using product feeds to submit product information to the search engine.
+As of February 2018, Pricesearcher processed 2,500 UK retailers through PriceBot.
+A further 4,000 retailers were using product feeds to submit product information to the search engine.

 Web crawler

-Like Google's web crawler, GoogleBot, PriceBot identifies online retailers and crawls their websites looking for products that are being sold.
-Retailers can submit their own websites for crawling by PriceBot.
+Like Google's web crawler, GoogleBot, PriceBot identified online retailers and crawled their websites looking for products that were sold.
+Retailers could submit their own websites for crawling by PriceBot.